 \subsection{Joint MTL}

 Different from auxiliary MTL, joint MTL models optimize its performance on several tasks simultaneously.
 Similar to auxiliary MTL, tasks in joint MTL are usually related to or complementary to each other.
 Table \ref{jointTab} gives an overview of task combinations used in joint MTL models.
 In certain scenarios, we can even convert models following the traditional pipeline architecture as in single-task learning to joint MTL models so that different tasks can adapt to each other.
-For example, \cite{pcks18} converts the parsing of Alexa meaning representation language into three independent tagging tasks for intents, types, and properties, respectively. \cite{sp19} transforms the pipeline relation between POS tagging and morphological tagging into a parallel relation and further builds a joint MTL model.
+For example, \citet{pcks18} convert the parsing of Alexa meaning representation language into three independent tagging tasks for intents, types, and properties, respectively. \citet{sp19} transform the pipeline relation between POS tagging and morphological tagging into a parallel relation and further builds a joint MTL model.

 Joint MTL has been proven to be an effective way to improve the performance of standard NLP tasks.
-For instance, \cite{hxts17} trains six tasks of different levels jointly, including POS tagging, chunking, dependency parsing, relatedness classification, and entailment classification. \cite{zxwj17} applies parallel feature fusion to learn multiple classification tasks, including sentiment classification on movie and product reviews.
-Different from traditional pipeline methods, \cite{lhoh18} jointly learns identification and classification of entities, relations, and coreference clusters in scientific literatures. \cite{swr19} optimizes four semantic tasks together, including NER, entity mention detection (EMD), coreference resolution (CR), and relation extraction (RE) tasks. \cite{gsa16,zzl20,ylxscz19} learn entity extraction alongside relation extraction.
-For sentiment analysis tasks, \cite{cjol18} jointly learns dialogue act and sentiment recognition using the tree-like parallel MTL architecture. \cite{hlnd19} learns the aspect term extraction and aspect sentiment classification tasks jointly to facilitate aspect-based sentiment analysis. \cite{zhzlx20} builds a joint aspect term, opinion term, and aspect-opinion pair extraction model through MTL and shows that the joint model outperforms single-task and pipeline baselines by a large margin.
+For instance, \citet{hxts17} train six tasks of different levels jointly, including POS tagging, chunking, dependency parsing, relatedness classification, and entailment classification. \citet{zxwj17} apply parallel feature fusion to learn multiple classification tasks, including sentiment classification on movie and product reviews.
+Different from traditional pipeline methods, \citet{lhoh18} jointly learn identification and classification of entities, relations, and coreference clusters in scientific literatures. \citet{swr19} optimize four semantic tasks together, including NER, entity mention detection (EMD), coreference resolution (CR), and relation extraction (RE) tasks. \citet{gsa16,zzl20,ylxscz19} learn entity extraction alongside relation extraction.
+For sentiment analysis tasks, \citet{cjol18} jointly learn dialogue act and sentiment recognition using the parallel feature sharing MTL architecture. \citet{hlnd19} learn the aspect term extraction and aspect sentiment classification tasks jointly to facilitate aspect-based sentiment analysis. \citet{zhzlx20} build a joint aspect term, opinion term, and aspect-opinion pair extraction model through MTL and shows that the joint model outperforms single-task and pipeline baselines by a large margin.